ssailer/legend-daq2lh5/docs/source/manuals/build_raw.rst

 Basic usage of |build_raw| requires zero configuration: ::

-    from pygama.raw import build_raw
+    from daq2lh5 import build_raw
     build_raw("daq-data.ext", out_spec="raw-data.lh5")

-pygama will autodetect the DAQ format (if not, the *in_stream_type* is your friend), decode all the data it can and save it to an LH5 file named ``raw-data.lh5``.
+daq2lh5 will autodetect the DAQ format (if not, the *in_stream_type* is your friend), decode all the data it can and save it to an LH5 file named ``raw-data.lh5``.
 The data in the output file is organized by record types (e.g.  event stream, DAQ hardware status, configuration, etc.)

 .. tip::
    Check the |build_raw| documentation for a full list of useful options.